 The supporting commentary must provide a strategic context to the overall RIIO-T1 performance expected by the network company at this point in the price control period.
 The commentary must therefore distil key messages of what the network company sees as important indicators of performance, provide clear strategic insights on the expected performance over the RIIO-ET1 period and any areas for improvement.

-In doing so, the narrative will:Identify the main reasons and drivers of actual/forecast spend for the current reporting year, view for the entire price control period and expected outturn position at the end of the RIIO-ET1.
+In doing so, the narrative will identify the main reasons and drivers of actual/forecast spend for the current reporting year, view for the entire price control period and expected outturn position at the end of the RIIO-ET1.
 Where it helps support the strategic narrative, additional detail can be provided on what has driven performance to date and what is expected to drive performance in future years.

 Explain the material differences between allowances and spend between last year’s information and the latest information.